The Arbanasi Archeological Reserve

-After the victory of Ivan Asen II (reign 1218 - 1241) in 1230 at Klokotnitsa over the forces of Episcope Teodor Komnin, the kingdom of Arbanasi (now Albania) became part of the Bulgarian Empire and many inhabitants of the new territories settled in the region.
+After the victory of Ivan Asen II (reign 1218 – 1241) in 1230 at Klokotnitsa over the forces of Episcope Teodor Komnin, the kingdom of Arbanasi became part of the Bulgarian Empire and many inhabitants of the new territories settled in the region.
 According to one account, the village was named after the homeland of the settlers.

 The first written confirmation of the village’s existence, however, is in a decree by Suleiman the Magnificent in 1538.
 The main activities practiced by the residents of Arbanasi during the Ottoman rule were animal husbandry and trade.
 Some inhabitants bred silkworms.

 During the 17th century, Arbanasi rose to prominence as a trading center.
 Traders from Arbanasi were renowned and traded throughout the Turkish Empire.
 The houses of wealthy traders from this period resembled small fortresses.
 They appeared severe and forbidding from the outside, without balconies or terraces, with bars on the windows and sturdy armored entrances.
-Within, however, they were richly appointed and most impressive.
-The entire interior was decorated with doors, windows, closets, floors with exceptionally ornate woodworking and plaster elements, all of which demonstrates the highly developed artistic skills of the builders.
+Inside, however, they were richly appointed and most impressive.
+The entire interior was decorated with doors, windows, closets, floors with exceptionally ornate woodworking and plaster elements, all of which demonstrate the highly developed artistic skills of the builders.

-Characteristic of the houses in Arbanasi is that because of the way they were built, it was possible to remain inside for long periods without going out, except to the well in the courtyard for water.
+Because of the way they were built, it was possible to remain inside for long periods without going out, except to the well in the courtyard for water.

-A century later the village was looted and set on fire by the Kardzhalisti (mercenaries engaged by the Ottoman Empire who usually marauded in gangs).
+A century later, the village was looted and set on fire by the Kardzhalisti (mercenaries engaged by the Ottoman Empire who usually marauded in gangs).
 The residents of Arbanasi, after suffering through an epidemic of cholera and several earthquakes, were forced to seek a calmer and more secure place to live.